Japan Autumn Itinerary: Best Places to Visit in Fall

 10 Best Places to Visit in Japan During Autumn

-Now that you know when is autumn in Japan, why to visit Japan during autumn and what to pack, it’s time to discover the absolute best places to see autumn colors in Japan.
-With the help of fellow travel bloggers, we’ve put together the top spots not to miss on your Japan autumn itinerary.
+Now that you know when to visit Japan and what to pack, it’s time to discover the absolute best places to see autumn colors in Japan.
+With the help of fellow travel bloggers, we’ve put together the most incredible places not to miss on your Japan autumn itinerary.

 Ready to dive into the best places to see autumn leaves in Japan?
 Let’s go!

 Blessed with centuries-old temples, colorful shrines, bustling markets, and fine food, Kyoto is a must when visiting Japan in fall.

 While there are many beautiful places to see autumn leaves in Kyoto, a visit here would simply not be complete without stopping by Kyoto’s most iconic landmarks.

 Start your autumn leaf-peeping adventure (or momijigari) by visiting Kiyomizu-Dera – a breathtaking Buddhist temple founded in 778.
 Besides its unique history, Kiyomizu-Dera features lavish gardens, hidden shrines, an impressive viewing platform from which you can take in the enchanting scenery, and even a medicinal water spring.